Towards Understanding Sycophancy in Language Models: Related Work

-\textbf{Understanding and Demonstrating Sycophancy}~ \citet{cotra2021why} raised concerns about sycophancy---seeking human approval in undesirable ways. \citet{perez2022discovering} demonstrated sycophantic behavior in LMs on helpful-only RLHF models with multiple-choice evaluations where users introduces themselves as having a certain view (e.g., on politics, philosophy, or NLP); \cite{wei2023simple} and \citet{turpin2023language} corroborated these findings in similar settings.
-Building on their findings, we show sycophancy in varied, realistic settings across 5 different AI assistants used in production (\S\ref{sec:current_llms_are_sycophantic}).
-Moreover, we investigate the role of human feedback in these behaviors (\S\ref{sec:understanding_sycophancy}).
+\textbf{Understanding and Demonstrating Sycophancy}~ \citet{cotra2021why} raised concerns about sycophancy and \citet{perez2022discovering} demonstrated sycophantic behavior in LMs on helpful-only {RLHF} models with multiple-choice \{evaluations where users introduces themselves as having a certain view (e.g., on politics, philosophy, or NLP)}, biography-based evaluations; \cite{wei2023simple} and \citet{turpin2023language} corroborated these findings {in similar settings}. {Building on their findings, we show} sycophancy in varied, realistic settings across five different AI assistants used in production (\S\ref{sec:current_llms_are_sycophantic}).

 \textbf{Preventing Sycophancy}~ We showed human preference models sometimes prefer sycophantic responses over more truthful ones.
 To mitigate sycophancy, one could improve the preference model, for example, by aggregating the preferences of more humans (\S\ref{sec:deceptive_arguments}) or by assisting human labelers \citep{leike2018scalable,saunders2022self,bowman2022measuring}.
 Other approaches for mitigating sycophancy include synthetic data finetuning \citep{wei2023simple}, activation steering \citep{rimsky2023reducing} and scalable oversight approaches such as debate \citep{irving2018ai}.